Shopify/ui-extensions/components/readme.md

 ### Card
 Cards are used to group similar concepts and tasks together

+* Space between Card:
+  * Web: 2rem
+  * Android: 16dp
+  * iOS: ???
+* Notes:
+  * If two Card next to each other, there is a space between them.
+  * If other components are below Card, there is no space.
+  * If Card has `sectioned` prop, all of its children will be wrapped inside a CardSection.

 [Card API](../packages/app-extensions-polaris-components/src/client/core/components/Card.ts)

 ### CardSection
 Used to group similar concepts within a Card.
 It also adds a divider between sections if there are more than one

+* Padding:
+  * Web: 2rem
+  * Android: 16dp
+  * iOS: ???
+* Notes:
+  * If two CardSection next to each other, there is a divider between them.
+  * If other components are below CardSection, there is no divider.

 [CardSection API](../packages/app-extensions-polaris-components/src/client/core/components/CardSection.ts)

 ### Page
 A page is typically the top-level component, which defines the title, associated actions, and children.

+* Padding:
+  * Web: 2rem
+  * Android: 16dp
+  * iOS: ???

 [Page API](../packages/app-extensions-polaris-components/src/client/core/components/Page.ts)

 ### Stack
 Used to lay out a horizontal or vertical row of components.
 They can be nested to achieve complex layouts easily.

+* Space between child (except `spacing="none"`):
+  * Web: 1.6rem
+  * Android: 16dp
+  * iOS: ???

 [Stack API](../packages/app-extensions-polaris-components/src/client/core/components/Stack.ts)